bytebase/bytebase.com/content/changelog/bytebase-2-4-0.md

 - Issue status activity sorting is more precise.

 ## 💰 Pricing
 - Support granular binding between instance and paid features.
-Users can import all instances into Bytebase to manage, meanwhile, they can just purchase less instance licenses and assign them a subset of instances requiring advanced features. [https://www.bytebase.com/docs/administration/license/](/docs/administration/license/)
+Users can import all instances into Bytebase to manage, meanwhile, they can just purchase fewer instance licenses and assign them a subset of instances requiring advanced features. [https://www.bytebase.com/docs/administration/license/](/docs/administration/license/)

 - Change Free Plan to allow up to 20 users.